Four Things You Should Never Do If You Fall Behind On Your Mortgage

 Just because you no longer own the property does not mean you are no longer responsible for the mortgage loan obligations.
 The lender made the loan to you.
-And until it is paid off you will be primarily responsible for the mortgage obligation.
+And, until it is paid off, you will be responsible for the mortgage obligation.

 If you give up control of the property and the new owner does not pay on the loan, the damage to your credit could be catastrophic.

 Unless the actual foreclosure sale is less than 45 days away, you have time to explore options.
 Take a day or two and make a few phone calls.
-As a general rule, if someone is pushing you hard to get you to sell your property to them, it’s probably because the deal they are proposing is very favorable – to them.
+As a general rule, if someone is pushing you hard to get you to sell your property to them, it’s probably because the deal they are proposing is very favorable to them and NOT you.

 If you have equity in your home, it belongs to you.
 Let’s see if we can get it to you.

-For a Free, no obligation assessment, just call or send and email.
+For a Free, no-obligation assessment, just call or send an email.
 You do not need to even give us your name.

 Note: No one will call you on the phone unless you specifically request it.